nshores/openCuts/readme.md

 # openCuts 💇 - Automate your Haircuts

 **`openCuts`** 💇 is an open-source Python library designed to interface with popular salons using public and private API's.
-It provides a common interface to the  Zeonti (Supercuts), Regis (Supercuts) and StylewareTouch (Greatclips) API's to provide a seamless experience for retrieving salon services, scheduling appointments, and more.
+It provides a common interface to the  [Zentoi](https://docs.zenoti.com/reference) (Supercuts), Regis (Supercuts) and StylewareTouch (Greatclips) API's to provide a seamless experience for retrieving salon services, scheduling appointments, and more.
 This is meant to be used to build future extensions for Home Assistant, Voice Assistants, etc.

 ## Disclaimer  ✂